Michael Francis, Music Director

 In May of 2008, Maestro Malina, with several members of the Pittsburgh Symphony Orchestra, spent 11 days in residence at the Tianjin Conservatory of Music in Tianjin, China, conducting the orchestra and coaching and performing chamber music.
 He also served as visiting conducting faculty at Penn State University for the fall semester of 2008.

 An accomplished pianist, Maestro Malina has impressive credits as soloist and chamber musician.
 He has performed concertos in Harrisburg, Greensboro, Charleston, New York and Chautauqua, most often conducting from the keyboard.
-His recent chamber music activities include annual performances for the Market Square Concert series, collaborating with the Fry Street Quartet, the Enzo Quartet, the Dorian Wind Quintet, and oboist Gerard Reuter; presentations of Messaien’s Quartet for the End of Time on the Linton Series in Cincinnati, and recitals with violinist Alexander Kerr and cellists Zvi Plesser and Daniel Gaisford.
-He has been frequently engaged for the Music for a Great Space series in North Carolina, and was director of the acclaimed Piccolo Spoleto Contemporary Music Festival from 1993 to 1995.
+His recent chamber music activities include performances in Indiana (Music at Shaarey Tefilla and at the Jacobs School of Music); annual performances for the Market Square Concert series, collaborating with the Jasper Quartet, Fry Street Quartet, Enzo Quartet, Dorian Wind Quintet, and oboist Gerard Reuter; presentations of Messaien’s Quartet for the End of Time on the Linton Series in Cincinnati; and recitals with violinist Alexander Kerr and cellists Zvi Plesser and Daniel Gaisford.
+He has been frequently engaged for the Music for a Great Space series in North Carolina and was director of the acclaimed Piccolo Spoleto Contemporary Music Festival from 1993 to 1995.

 As a composer and arranger, Maestro Malina has created dozens of orchestral works, ranging from entire pops shows to works for symphony orchestra.
 His most recent composition, Brahms Fan Fare, received its world premiere by the Harrisburg Symphony Orchestra in May of 2011.